palaa159/Docs/Hardware/06-Cyton_Radios_Programming_Tutorial.md

 # Cyton Radios Programming Tutorial

 ## Overview

+**Note, you do not need to do any radio module programming if you want to use the Cyton out-of-the-box.
+All OpenBCI boards and dongles ship already programmed, i.e. with firmware already uploaded.** If you're curious about how we do it, keep reading!
+If you just want to start streaming EEG/EMG/ECG data right away, head over to the [software page.](https://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI)

 The OpenBCI Cyton Boards come with a USB dongle that allows for communication between the Board and your computer.
 There is a BLE radio module (actually an [RFduino 22301](http://www.rfduino.com/product/rfd22301-rfduino-ble-smt/index.html)) on the Dongle and Board that make the communication happen.
 Here's some terms that are important to note:

 * The radio module on the Dongle is called the **HOST**